 A pocket neighborhood is a group of smaller single-family detached dwellings built in close proximity to one another around a small green or commonly-owned open space with off-street parking areas to the rear or in common areas (see Figure 4.4.2.G: Pocket Neighborhood).
 These standards are intended to provide greater housing options as well as providing a means for accommodating infill in established portions of the County.

-Site Configuration 2.
+2. Site Configuration

-Development size a.
+a.
+Development size

 It shall be located on a parcel of land at least one-third (1/3) of an acre and no greater than four acres in area.

 b.
 Allowable Uses